 Comment Response planting behind the curb.
 Based on the preferred design concept cross-section, the boulevard area closer to the curb (softscape) is 2.7 m wide, which is less than York Region's minimum standard for tree planting.
 Spacing for tree planting is; therefore, limited presently to the 3.5 m planted boulevard area between the sidewalk and cycle track.
 During the Detailed Design phase of the project, the softscape width will be further reviewed to confirm if additional tree planting can be achieved.
-Bios swale design: Based on the stormwater management plans, all • Bioswales appear to be next to the curb based on this section (Slide 18); however, the roll plans indicate boulevard planting areas in between the LID feature and curb line (Slides 19 and 21).
+Bioswale design: Based on the stormwater management plans, all Bioswales appear to be next to the curb based on this section (Slide 18); however, the roll plans indicate boulevard planting areas in between the LID feature and curb line (Slides 19 and 21).
 Please clarify locations of bioswales.
 Consider planting trees on the top of the bioswales wherever possible.
 Besides meadow flowers and ornamental grasses, consider introducing shrubs to increase planting diversity. the LID features in the Warden Avenue corridor are box trenches.
 A small section of Kennedy Road includes a bioswale.
 The bioswale design was identified on the preferred design concept Slide from the second Online Open House as an alternative option to the preferred box trench design for areas that have higher water table or limited space.
 To clarify, the boulevard planting areas are between the sidewalk and the cycle track.
 Trees should not be planted within LIDs as they will act as dams, clogging up the system.
 Shrub planting within LIDs along roads is problematic as they will collect / catch more litter and are not able to withstand period flooding.
 Planting with flowers and grasses can still be diverse with various perennial species in groupings of seven or more per cluster.
 LID features will be further refined during Detailed Design.
-Box trench design: Guardrails are proposed for the inside edge of • Would it be possible to raise the grade the box trench to provide a safety barrier guardrails?
-This also allows pedestrians to better benefit aesthetic values of the flowers and grasses. of the box trench is designed to be below-grade; to provide surface ponding in the box above the filter medium thus providing an opportunity for • Besides meadow flowers and ornamental grasses, consider introducing shrubs to increase planting diversity. additional infiltration and quantity control volumes.
-Shrub planting within LIDs along roads is problematic as they will collect / catch more litter and are not able to withstand periodic flooding.
+Box trench design: Guardrails are proposed for the inside edge of Would it be possible to raise the grade inside the box trench to avoid uses of guardrails?
+This also allows pedestrians to better benefit aesthetic values of the flowers and grasses.
+Besides meadow flowers and ornamental grasses, consider the box trench to provide a safety barrier between the LID and the cycle track.
+The depth of the box trench is designed to be below-grade; to provide surface ponding in the box above the filter medium thus providing an opportunity for additional infiltration and quantity control volumes.
+Shrub planting within LIDs along introducing shrubs to increase planting roads is problematic as they will collect / catch diversity.

+more litter and are not able to withstand periodic

+flooding.
 Planting with flowers and grasses can